Local exponential stability of mean-field Langevin descent-ascent and associated particle system: Mean-field stability: proof of Theorem

+The proof of Theorem~\ref{thm-2} will be given at the end of this section.
 The next two lemmas constitute the most crucial part of our result.
 Recall that, for given absolutely continuous measure $\mu$, constant speed geodesics in Wasserstein space starting from $\mu$ can be locally written as a form $t\mapsto (id+ t\nabla \phi )_\# \mu$ for potential function $\phi$ (see Appendix~\ref{sec:ot} or \cite{mccann1997convexity}).
 We estimate the second derivative of $F$ along such geodesics, corresponding to the Hessian of $F$ in Wasserstein space.
-For background on function spaces, optimal transport, and related classical results assumed in the proofs, we refer the reader to Appendix~\ref{app-prelim}.
+For background on function spaces such as Sobolev space $W^{k,p}$ or Holder space $C^{k,\alpha}$, optimal transport, and related classical results used in the proofs, we refer the reader to Appendix~\ref{app-prelim}.